flux-framework/flux-core/doc/man1/common/submit-environment.rst

  * Otherwise, the rule is considered a pattern from which to match variables from the process environment if they do not exist in the generated environment.
-E.g. ``PATH`` will export ``PATH`` from the current environment (if it has not already been set in the generated environment), and ``OMP*`` would copy all environment variables that start with ``OMP`` and are not already set in the generated environment.
+E.g. ``PATH`` will export :envvar:`PATH` from the current environment (if it has not already been set in the generated environment), and ``OMP*`` would copy all environment variables that start with :envvar:`OMP` and are not already set in the generated environment.
 It is important to note that if the pattern does not match any variables, then the rule is a no-op, i.e. an error is *not* generated.

    Examples:
        ``PATH``, ``FLUX_*_PATH``, ``/^OMP.*/``